 Unfortunately for us, introverts only make about 35% of the world population.
 As such, most institutions are geared towards the needs of extroverts.
 When I was at university, we were rewarded for class participation.
 When my son was going to start school as a toddler, I was asked how he was at the playgroup setting.
 When he later applied for his first job, all the advertisements he saw put a high premium on recruits being team players.
 This was regardless of the nature of the job being advertised.
 Now-a-days, people in Manila call me a kill joy.

 Nonetheless, introverts have made huge contributions to the progress of humanity.
-Think Isaac Newton in science, Frederick Chopin in music, Mahatma Gandhi in politics, Warren Buffett in business, Steven Spielberg in entertainment, and Bill Gates in philanthropy.
+Think Neil Armstrong in science, Frederick Chopin in music, Mahatma Gandhi in politics, Warren Buffett in business, Steven Spielberg in entertainment, and Bill Gates in philanthropy.
 The list can go on and on.

 Of course, there are equally long lists of contributions made by extroverts, which goes to show that we need a fine balance between action and reflection, and important decisions should include inputs from both kinds of people.